Technological and Applied Studies (TAS) embraces Computing Studies as well as the areas traditionally known as Industrial Arts and Home Economics.

-Courses studied include Textiles Technology, Industrial Technology, Timber and Multimedia, Engineering Studies, Metal Materials, Design and Technology, Hospitality and much more.
+Courses studied include Textiles Technology, Industrial Technology, Timber, Graphics and Multimedia, Engineering Studies, Design and Technology, Manufacturing and Engineering, Hospitality and much more.

-Subjects are predominately practical and are enjoyed by students.
+Subjects are both practical with complimentary theory and are enjoyed by students.
 They provide skills for life and work as well as providing a credible pathway to the Higher School Certificate.

 Students are required to complete Technology Mandatory courses in Years 7 and 8.

 All courses offer a progression of study from Years 7 to 12.
-Use of projects gives students a developmental sequence with the necessary complexity of skills and the degree of difficulty gradually increasing.
+The use of practical in their learning projects gives students a developmental sequence of the necessary complexity skills with the degree of difficulty gradually increasing.

 The continuum of technology learning is:

 - based on students becoming increasingly sophisticated in their ability to design and produce solutions for authentic needs and opportunities

 - specialisation in high school through a range of syllabuses addressing particular technologies and aspects of design.